richardTowers/verify-tech-docs/source/documentation/arch/arch.md

 The [Matching Service Adapter](#matching-service-adapter) is a software tool provided by GOV.UK Verify.
 It simplifies communication between your local matching service and the GOV.UK Verify hub.
-The Matching Service Adapter converts SAML into JSON (JavaScript Object Notation) and vice versa.
+The Matching Service Adapter converts Security Assertion Markup Language (SAML) into JavaScript Object Notation (JSON) and vice versa.

 **Local matching service**